-As has been mentioned, there are two main dimensions defining the problem for the subjects: one having to do with what they are assumed to know about the task, the other defining the nature of their ambition.
+As mentioned, there are two main dimensions defining the problem for the subjects - one having to do with what they are assumed to know about the task; the other defining the nature of their ambition.

-In terms of knowledge, the subjects might be ignorant of their precise state in the problem (i.e., which x_i they currently occupy), and/or the rules of the task (i.e., the transition probabilities and rewards contingent on particular actions in states).
-If they know both in the standard version of the task, which requires L at x_3 and x_1 and R at x_4 and x_2 , with C being costly, and they know that they are at x_3 , say, they should choose L. However, if they know the rules and know that they are at either x_3 or x_4 , but do not know which for sure (perhaps because the cues c_3 and c_4 are similar or identical), it might be worth the cost of choosing C in order to collect information from c_1 and c_2 (if these are more distinct), the better to work out which action is then best.
+In terms of knowledge, the subjects might be ignorant of their precise state in the problem (ie which x_i they currently occupy), and/or the rules of the task (ie the transition probabilities and rewards contingent on particular actions in states).
+If they know both in the standard version of the task, which requires L at x_3 and x_1 , and R at x_4 and x_2 , with C being costly, and they know that they are at x_3 , say, they should choose L. However, if they know the rules, and know that they are at either x_3 or x_4 , but do not know which for sure (perhaps because the cues c_3 and c_4 are similar or identical) then it might be worth the cost of choosing C in order to collect information from c_1 and c_2 (if these are more distinct), the better to work out which action is then best.

 The problems of balancing such costs and benefits get much harder if the subjects might not even completely know the rules of the task.
-This is necessarily the case at the outset of animal experiments and is also more persistently true when, as is common in experiments, the rules are changed over time.
+This is necessarily the case at the outset of animal experiments, and also more persistently when, as is common in experiments, the rules are changed over time.
 In these cases, subjects will have to learn the rules from experience.
 However, experience will normally only partly specify the rules, leaving some ignorance and uncertainty, and it will often be important to take proper account of this.

-Second, in terms of their ambition, the subjects might have the modest goal of exploitation-that is, trying to make the reward for the current trial as valuable as possible, given whatever they currently know about the task.
-In the case in which the subjects start at x_3 or x_4 , this involves comparing rewards available for the immediate choice of L or R with the integrated cost of C and the subsequent reward from L or R at x_1 or x_2 .
-How to trade off immediate and deferred reward optimally depends on subjects' preferences with respect to temporal discounting (e.g., Ainslie, 2001; Kable & Glimcher, 2007; McClure, Laibson, Loewenstein, & Cohen, 2004).
+Second, in terms of their ambition, the subjects might have the modest goal of exploitation, ie trying to make the reward for the current trial as valuable as possible, given whatever they currently know about the task.
+In the case that the subjects start at x_3 or x_4 , this involves comparing rewards available for the immediate choice of L or R with the integrated cost of C and the subsequent reward from L or R at x_1 or x_2 .
+How to trade off immediate and deferred reward optimally depends on subjects' preferences with respect to temporal discounting (eg Ainslie, 2001; McClure et al., 2004; Kable and Glimcher, 2007).

 More ambitious subjects might seek to combine exploration and exploitation.
-That is, they might look to make every single choice correctly in the light of the fact that not only might it lead to a good outcome on this trial, but also it could provide information that will lead the subject to be more proficient at getting better outcomes in the future.
-This goal-choosing so as to maximize the integrated rewards obtained over many trials throughout the course of learning, trading off the immediate benefits of exploitation and the deferred benefits of exploration-is sometimes called lifetime optimality.
+That is, they might look to make every single choice correctly in the light of the fact that not only might it lead to a good outcome on this trial, but that it could also provide information that will lead the subject to be more proficient at getting better outcomes in the future.
+This goal - choosing so as to maximize the integrated rewards obtained over many trials throughout the course of learning, trading off the immediate benefits of exploitation and the deferred benefits of exploration - is sometimes called lifetime optimality.
 Again, how these are balanced depends on temporal discounting.

-Note that these two computational dimensions are not wholly independent; for instance, given complete knowledge of rules and state, exploration is moot.
+Note that these two computational dimensions are not wholly independent - for instance, given complete knowledge of rules and state, exploration is moot.